-- providing multiple opportunities to apply your learning to 'real life' examples and develop and practice the skills you will need in employment. - supplementing the support you receive from our classroom teachers, with our personal tutoring system. - providing you with a range of opportunities to engage with business leaders and professionals, though, for example, guest speaker, trips and conferences. - balancing out the assessment calendar the best we can so that you (and your tutors) reduce the stress points created by the "bunching" of assignments in the calendar. - Developing you through tutorials and seminars, we aim to engage you and encourage your ability to make informed judgements in relation to your own work. - In our feedback to you we provide you with both feedback and feed forward i.e., looking ahead to the next assignment you do; - We have procedures in place to ensure that you are not unfairly disadvantaged in any way, so if you have particular learning needs, we will work closely with you and student services to ensure you get the support you need.
+- providing multiple opportunities to apply your learning to 'real life' examples and develop and practice the skills you will need in employment. - supplementing the support you receive from our classroom teachers, with our personal tutoring system. - providing you with a range of opportunities to engage with business leaders and professionals, though, for example, guest speaker, trips and conferences. - balancing out the assessment calendar the best we can to reduce the stress points created by the "bunching" of assignments. - Developing you through tutorials and seminars, we aim to engage you and encourage your ability to make informed judgements in relation to your own work. - providing you with both feedback and feed forward i.e., looking ahead to the next assignment you do; - Procedures are in place to ensure that you are not unfairly disadvantaged in any way, so if you have particular learning needs, we will work closely with you and student services to ensure you get the support you need.

 The BSc (Hons) Business Management programme is aimed at providing students with a broad exposure to many areas of business.
 This programme is ideal if you want to leave yourself open to many career choices within business.
 It provides you with an element of flexibility to study within various business disciplines whilst customizing a plan of study that works with your interests and career goals.